Almost Impossible - I was cast in Almost Impossible on the spot at the audition... but "Almost Impossible" turned out to be a description of

 manifest itself to anyone I’ve shown it to.

-Once Upon a Time In Los Angeles - Once Upon a Time In Los Angeles is part of a larger, full length project called The Los Angeles Film Collective, which
+Once Upon a Time in LA - "Once Upon a Time In LA" is part of a larger, full length project called The Los Angeles Film Collective, which

 contains several short films about Los Angeles; the idea was inspired by the French film Paris Je T’aime This story was actually written with me in mind by director